Carrara marble: Notable monuments and buildings

 Carrara marble has been designated by the International Union of Geological Sciences as a Global Heritage Stone Resource.

 Use in isotopic standard

 Calcite, obtained from an 80 kg sample of Carrara marble, is used as the IAEA-603 isotopic standard in mass spectrometry for the calibration of δ18O and δ13C.

+In popular culture

+Carrara marble has been featured in various forms of media and entertainment.
+Notably, its location appears in the film The Brutalist, where the quarries provide a dramatic backdrop.